Responsible Executive: Executive Vice President

 In the interest of public health and to reduce the possible transmission of communicable diseases, particularly Covid-19, the University institutes this policy on face coverings, among other policies, procedures, and guidance.
 This policy will remain in effect until the risk of Covid-19 has been mitigated to a degree that the Environmental Safety and Risk Management Committee determines it is no longer needed, based on guidance from public health experts.

 I. Policy Statement

 Every individual in buildings occupied by Princeton University must wear a face covering when indoors at all times except as provided below.

 This policy applies to all students, faculty, staff, and visitors.

-Cloth face covering includes manufactured or homemade masks or gaiters that cover the nose and mouth with at least two layers of fabric and do not have an exhalation valve (raised plastic cylinder meant for easy exhalation).
+Cloth face covering includes manufactured or homemade masks that cover the nose and mouth with at least two layers of fabric and do not have an exhalation valve (raised plastic cylinder meant for easy exhalation).
 Scarves and bandanas are not acceptable face coverings.
 Cloth face coverings should be made from washable materials and should be laundered regularly.
-In support of sustainability efforts, the University encourages use of reusable face coverings.
 Plastic face shields may not be used in place of a face covering.

 Cubicle refers to a partially-enclosed workspace that is separated from other work spaces with partitions that are at least four feet tall.
 For the purpose of this policy, the wall or partition must extend above the occupant’s head on at least three sides when seated.
 Carrels in libraries and student study spaces are not cubicles.